Everything You Need To Know About Postpartum Depression

 1. B vitamins - needed for the growth of red blood cells, energy levels, and proper nerve function

 3. Iron - A mineral vital to the proper function of hemoglobin, a protein needed to transport oxygen in the blood.
 Liver and red meat are the #1 sources of iron.
-If you are anemic, you can add in Floradix; a non-constipating, herbal iron supplement.

 4. Probiotics - If you've had a C-section or digestive issues, adding a probiotic 2-3 months after birth can help your body AND also reduce allergies in your child's health.
 I like Klair probiotics.